This is a "layman's" version of the firearm laws of Georgia. The

 18) are NOT allowed by Georgia law to possess handguns unless the following

-(It appears as if GA law, even though prohibits minors from possessing handguns except as provided above, does not
+(It appears as if GA law, even though it prohibits minors from possessing handguns except as provided above, does not

 prohibit minors from possessing rifles and shotguns, unless they have been